 Why You Need Computer and Digital Skills

 Computers are essential for many jobs.
-While trained jobs like plumbers, roof contractors, general contractors, electricians, and more are hands-on specialties, as technology evolves, these positions may see more computer technology integrations to make these jobs more effective.
+For example, trained jobs like plumbers, roof contractors, general contractors, and electricians are hands-on specialties.
+However, as technology evolves, these positions may see more computer technology integrations to make these jobs more effective.

 A 2017 report from Burning Glass Technologies observed that 82% of all middle-skilled jobs required digital skills.
-Another report from Bookings showed that from 2002 to 2016, the percent of jobs requiring high-level digital skills increased from 5% to 23%.
-The Bookings report also showed that the percent of jobs requiring middle-tier computer skills increased from around 40% to about 48%.
+A report from Bookings showed that jobs requiring high-level digital skills increased from 5% to 23% from 2002 to 2016.
+The Bookings report also showed that jobs requiring middle-tier computer skills increased from around 40% to about 48%.

-Finally, the report found that the percentage of jobs requiring low-level computer skills actually decreased from 56% down to 30% over the same period.
+Finally, Bookings reported that jobs requiring low-level computer skills decreased from 56% down to 30% over the same period.

 What Computer Skills Should I Start With?

-If you’re intimidated by having to learn computer skills, start small and set goals to get comfortable with at least the following programs.
+If you’re intimidated by having to learn computer skills, start small and set attainable goals.
+At a minimum, you should become comfortable with the following programs:

 - Microsoft Word